MitchDorrestijn/QuizFall2017_Mitch_Sjoerd/Data and API.md

 _id: ObjectId
 ```

-## WebSocket API
-The WebSocket API uses the `message` event for communication.
-The `connect` event is only used for verifying the connection.
-The content of the message is to be parsed as a JSON object.

 ### QuizApp
 The following WebSocket is expected to be opened after the user applies to the quiz.
 ```